1425 McHenry Road, Suite 204, Buffalo Grove, IL 60089

 Contact a Lake County, IL Domestic Battery Lawyer

-If you are facing domestic battery charges, getting ahead of those charges by speaking to an experienced Barrington, IL domestic battery lawyer is crucial.
-Attorney Matt Gebhardt worked for the Cook County State’s Attorney’s Office as a prosecutor, which affords him a unique perspective on the situation and the exceptional ability to help his clients get their lives back on track.
-Contact The Law Offices of Matthew R. Gebhardt, P.C. at 847-239-4703 to schedule your free consultation.
+If you are facing domestic battery charges, it is crucial that you get ahead of those charges by speaking to an experienced Barrington, IL domestic battery lawyer.
+Attorney Matt Gebhardt previously worked for the Cook County State’s Attorney’s Office as a prosecutor, affording him a unique perspective on how violent crimes are handled in court.
+Contact The Law Offices of Matthew R. Gebhardt, P.C. at 847-239-4703 to schedule a free consultation so we can review your case and offer you guidance.

 Share this post: